spmjs/spmjs.io/documentation/package.json.md

-spm.output | an array of other files need to output spm.dependencies | specify dependencies relation of the package spm.devDependencies | specify dependencies relation of the package in developing situation spm.engines | specify the loader enviroment of executing the package, it would be used for local demo debugging. spm.tests | specify all test files, support glob patterns: `tests/*-spec.js` spm.buildArgs | specify the cli arguments for `spm build` spm.ignore | an array of ignore files in package, same function as `.spmignore`
+spm.output | an array of other files need to output spm.dependencies | specify dependencies relation of the package spm.devDependencies | specify dependencies relation of the package in developing situation spm.tests | specify all test files, support glob patterns: `tests/*-spec.js` spm.buildArgs | specify the cli arguments for `spm build` spm.ignore | an array of ignore files in package, same function as `.spmignore`